wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/ignore-tyk-classic.md

 ```

 In this example the ignore authentication middleware has been configured for HTTP `GET` requests to the `/status/200` endpoint.
 Any such calls will skip the authentication step in the Tyk Gateway's processing chain.
- - the allow list has been configured to be case sensitive, so calls to `GET /Status/200` will not skip authentication
+ - The allow list has been configured to be case sensitive, so calls to `GET /Status/200` will not skip authentication

 ## Configuring the middleware in the API Designer
 You can use the API Designer in the Tyk Dashboard to configure the Ignore Authentication middleware for your Tyk Classic API by following these steps.